 Limitations on Collection

-Red Cloud Securities Inc. will not collect personal information unless the information is necessary for one or more of its business activities or in order for the organization to comply with regulatory or legal requirements.
+Red Cloud Financial Services Inc. will not collect personal information unless the information is necessary for one or more of its business activities or in order for the organization to comply with regulatory or legal requirements.
 The two primary reasons we collect personal information are as follows.

 - As a brokerage firm, we are regulated by a number of provincial Securities Commissions and the Investment Industry Regulatory Organization of Canada.
 These organizations require that we obtain certain personal information from our clients before we are able to open and maintain a trading account on their behalf, also known as “Know Your Client” or “KYC” requirements.
 They also require that we obtain personal information from those employees seeking registration.